top of page

 War's Changed Landscape

 'Prior to the war in Ukraine, defence professionals delighted in trading claims about the revolution in conflict and how it was changing the character and perhaps even the nature of warfare irrevocably.
 Those who demurred were written-off as cold war warriors incapable of keeping up with the effects of modern technology.
 This outstanding book decisively debunks such thinking.
 It explains that mass as well as technology must continue to determine the shape, size and training of our armed forces.
 Not to mention the need for raw human courage and resilience.
-The authors rightly conclude that 'the conduct of war has changed very little regardless of ones's timeline'.
+The authors rightly conclude that 'the conduct of war has changed very little regardless of one's 'timeline'.

 I cannot recommend this book strongly enough.
 Read it and re-learn some very old lessons!'

-General The Lord Richards of Herstmonceux GCB CBE DSO DL
+General The Lord Richards of Herstmonceux, GCB CBE DSO DL

 Formerly Chief of the UK Defence Staff